-(b) Notice of Changed Positions
+(b) Changed Positions

-In the event that the Employer introduces significant changes to an existing job such that the job description is substantially altered, the Employer shall give written notice to the Union outlining the changes which have taken place, along with the Employer's proposal for a change in the wage rate, if any.
+In the event that the Employer introduces significant changes to an existing job such that the job is substantially altered, the Employer shall give written notice to the Union outlining the changes which have taken place, along with the Employer's proposal for a change in the wage rate, if any.

 Should the Union object to the proposed wage rate, such objection to the wage rate must be made in writing, within 30 days of notification by the Employer.
+The Union and the Employer shall meet to resolve the outstanding issue.
+Where the parties fail to reach agreement, either party may refer the matter to Expedited Arbitration.